matplotlib/matplotlib/doc/mpl_toolkits/index.rst

 =======

 :mod:`mpl_toolkits.mplot3d` provides some basic 3D
 plotting (scatter, surf, line, mesh) tools.
-Not the fastest or feature complete 3D library out there, but ships with Matplotlib and thus may be a lighter weight solution for some use cases.
+Not the fastest or most feature complete 3D library out there, but it ships with Matplotlib and thus may be a lighter weight solution for some use cases.
 Check out the :ref:`mplot3d tutorial <sphx_glr_tutorials_toolkits_mplot3d.py>` for more information.